Your Questions On The COVID-19 Vaccine

 The recommendation that under-30s in the UK should be offered an alternative to the Oxford-AstraZeneca jab.
 Until more is understood in relation to causing blood lots and risk factors that cause it.
 The slight risk of clotting outweighs the benefits of the vaccine.
 Therefore, weighing the balance of benefits and risks, currently the JCVI has concluded that for adults under 30 years of age who are not in a clinical risk group, it is preferable to offer an alternative to the AZ vaccine if available.
 This is reassuring to see that safety monitoring continues under the close scrutiny of regulators and public health authorities as the vaccine is rolled out around the world.

 Can you still infect others once you have been vaccinated?

-We have robust clinical data showing that the vaccines are effective at preventing illness from COVID-19, but we do not yet know whether those who have been vaccinated can carry the virus and transmit it to others.
+We have robust clinical data showing that the vaccines are effective at preventing illness from COVID-19, less is known about whether those who have been vaccinated can carry the virus and transmit it to others.
 For this reason you are advised to follow the most up-to-date rules on social distancing and respect public health messages such as hands-face-space.

 How much protection does the vaccine provide?

 No vaccine is ever 100% effective.
 All vaccines approved for use in the UK have met the effectiveness criteria set by the MHRA to show that they can protect against serious illness from COVID-19.

 - You cannot catch COVID-19 from the vaccines.
 But it is possible to have caught COVID-19 and not realise you have the symptoms until after your vaccination appointment.

 - If you have any of the symptoms of Covid, stay at home and arrange to have a test.